The history of lavender sometimes seems fluid with dates and events changing with the seasons and the telling. Here on the

 Royal Velvet

-that is one of the most popular lavenders currently.
+England.
+The full-grown plants reach about 40” wide is one of the most popular

 Tuckers Early